Skip to main content

 • Prices may be less accurate

-• Less liquidity (harder to buy/sell)
+• Less liquidity — harder to enter or exit positions

 • Slower price movements

-• More opportunity to find mispriced markets
+• More opportunity to find mispriced markets if you have better information

 Next Steps